Come with us on an exciting Corbridge journey…

 The Methodist Church authorities are fully supportive of our plans.
 Offering us a lease with a view to a subsequent Community Partnership purchase of the building.
 We have already been working hard towards this goal.

 Hundreds of people have attended our initial public meetings, fund raising events and other activities.
-With the building already used by organisations such at Tynedale Hospice at Home for local counselling as well as a number of other users.
+With the building already used by a number of groups.

 Many others are also interested in future use to offer services for Corbridge families, people who are vulnerable or isolated and those with dementia and their carers.